blacklabel/indicators/README.md

 ```

 ### Parameters
-* id - id of serie
+* id - id of series
-* type - type of indicator (sma, ema, atr, rsi)
+* type - type of indicator (one of: 'sma', 'ema', 'atr', 'rsi')
-* styles - color, style, width
+* styles - color, dashstyle, width etc. for a indicator line
-* yAxis - options for additional yAxis (atr, rsi)
+* yAxis (ATR/RSI) - yAxis object like in Highcharts, options for additional yAxis
-* index - parameter for ohlc / candlestick / arearange - index of value which should be calculated.
-I.e open has index 0
+* params - config options for indicator
+* params.period (SMA/EMA/ATR/RSI) - base perdiod for indicator (it's number of points to be calculated).
+Defaults to 14.
+* params.index (SMA/EMA) - y-value index.
+Useful when using candlestick/ohlc/range series to determine which value (open/high/low/close) should be used in indicator.
+Defaults to 0.
+* params.overbought (RSI) - overbought value between 0-100.
+Defaults to 70.
+* params.oversold (RSI) - oversold value between 0-100.
+Defaults to 30.
-* enabledIndicators - show indicators in tooltip
+* tooltip.enabledIndicators - true/false, show indicators in tooltip.
+Disabled by default.

 ### Demo